-Your Directors are pleased to present the 8th Annual Report and the Audited Financial Statements of NSE IFSC Clearing Corporation Limited (the 'Company or NICCL') for the financial year ending March 31, 2024.
+Your Directors are pleased to present the 7th Annual Report and the Audited Financial Statements of NSE IFSC Clearing Corporation Limited (the 'Company or NICCL') for the financial year ended March 31, 2023.

-NICCL was incorporated as a public company on December 2, 2016, in Gandhinagar under the Companies Act, 2013.
-NICCL is a wholly owned subsidiary of NSE Clearing Limited (NCL - a wholly owned subsidiary of NSE).
-The Company has been incorporated to set up and operate a Clearing Corporation as a unit in an International Financial Service Centre in any SEZ as approved by the Government of India under the relevant statute or anywhere globally to provide clearing and settlement of any kind, including physical and cash settlement of securities.
+NICCL was incorporated as a public company on December 2, 2016, at Ahmedabad under the Companies Act, 2013.
+NICCL is a step-down subsidiary of National Stock Exchange of India Ltd. (NSE), wherein 100% of its share capital is held by NSE Clearing Limited (NCL), a wholly owned subsidiary of NSE.
+The Company has been incorporated to carry on the business inter-alia of setting up and operating a Clearing Corporation as a unit in an International Financial Service Centre in any Special Economic Zone (SEZ) approved by the Government of India or anywhere globally to carry on the business of clearing and settlement of any kind, including physical and cash settlement of securities.